-Course Code: SWE 02A Number of Credits: 4 (Four)
+Course Code: SWE 02A

 Subject Description: This course portrays various aspects of Human Resource Management and Personnel Management such as HR planning and various Management Systems.

 Goals: To facilitate the students to learn about Human Resource Management and Human Resource Development.